 A bonus that can be offered in exchange for your reader's email address is the usual recommendation.

-Now, this bonus can have multiple shapes:
+Now, this bonus can take multiple forms:

 - A newsletter

-- A mini course
+- A mini-course

 - A consultancy call

 The key for this item is to really encourage engagement from your users.
 Whatever your piece of content or your goal is, you need to clearly identify that X piece of content helps you directly to achieve Y goal.

 For our example, this will be an idea of this mapping: